 A tree carving depicting traditional Indigenous symbols and cultural elements was unveiled on Sept.
 28 in High River's George Lane Park.

-The carving depicts Indigenous symbols including pictographs, tipis, creation stories, mountains and a buffalo jump, as well as significant landmarks including Porcupine Hills, the Highwood and Little Bow rivers and the Okotoks Erratic.
+The carving depicts Indigenous symbols, including pictographs, tipis, creation stories, mountains and a buffalo jump, as well as significant landmarks such as Porcupine Hills, the Highwood and Little Bow rivers and Okotoks Erratic.

 The carving is part of Tailfeathers' Pillars of the River, which represents a glimpse into the history of High River and George Lane Park from pre-contact local Indigenous history, culture and practices, to contact up to present day.